Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: Experiment Results and Analyses

 \subsection{Algorithm Performance on Image Classification and Instance Segmentation}

-Among the considered algorithms, BBN and MisLAS employ mixup techniques; BALMS and OLTR utilize meta-learning; TDE uses causal inference; and MisLAS, Decoupling, and BALMS decouple the learning process.
-We have the following observations from the results in Table~\ref{tab:resultCV}: (1) No single technique (\eg, meta-learning, decoupled training, or mixup) can consistently perform the best across all tasks and datasets, and there are limited algorithms that consider both classification and segmentation tasks.
-Therefore, in contrast to taxonomy based on techniques in methods, the three novel angles we propose may be more suitable for benchmarking.
-(2) MisLAS consistently performs top two best in accuracy on four natural long-tailed datasets.
-In particular, MisLAS exhibits a remarkable overall accuracy of 40.5\% on Places-LT dataset, surpassing the suboptimal method by 4.65\%.
-The superiority of MisLAS is further evident in the tail category, where its few-shot accuracy surpasses other methods by 9.81\% on Places-LT.
-(3) The few-shot accuracy is often lower than the many-shot accuracy for all methods.
-For example, on Image-LT and Places-LT, BBN exhibits particularly poor performance in terms of few-shot accuracy, with a decrease of 72.56\% and 83.33\% respectively compared to many-shot accuracy.
-But on iNatural 2018, BALMS achieves a few-shot accuracy of 66.4\%, surpassing many-shot accuracy of 61.7\% and medium-shot accuracy of 64.8\%.
+Among the considered algorithms, OLTR and BALMS utilize meta-learning; BBN and MisLAS employ mixup techniques; TDE uses causal inference; BALMS, Decoupling, and MisLAS decouple the learning process; and PaCo utilizes contrastive learning.
+We have the following observations from the results in Table~\ref{tab:resultCV}: \textbf{(1)} No single technique (\eg, meta-learning, decoupled training, mixup, or contrastive learning) can consistently perform the best across all tasks and datasets, and there are limited algorithms that consider both classification and segmentation tasks.
+Therefore, in contrast to taxonomy based on techniques in methods, the three novel angles we propose (data long-tailedness, data complexity, and task heterogeneity) may be more suitable for benchmarking. \textbf{(2)} PaCo and MisLAS consistently perform well in accuracy on three natural long-tailed datasets.
+In particular, Paco exhibits a remarkable overall accuracy of 58.3\% on ImageNet-LT dataset, surpassing the suboptimal method by 16.37\%, MisLAS exhibits a remarkable overall accuracy of 71.6\% on iNatural 2018 dataset.
+The superiority of PaCo and MisLAS is further evident in the tail category, where their few-shot accuracy surpasses other methods by 27.15\% and 14.90\% on Places-LT. \textbf{(3)} The few-shot accuracy is often lower than the many-shot accuracy for all methods.
+For example, on ImageNet-LT, Decoupling exhibits particularly poor performance in terms of few-shot accuracy, with a decrease of 90.94\% compared to many-shot accuracy.
+But on iNatural 2018, PaCo achieves a few-shot accuracy of 69.4\%, surpassing many-shot accuracy of 66.7\% and medium-shot accuracy of 68.0\%.